DrKins/react-canvas-game/README.md

 # React Canvas Game 🎮

 A simple 2D game created with React and HTML5 Canvas.
-The player, represented by a **yellow circle**, moves horizontally and vertically to avoid or collide with **black boxes**.
-Black boxes move toward the player, and when a collision occurs, the box is destroyed.
+The player, represented by a **small baby sprite**, moves horizontally to collide with **gold coins**.
+Golden coins move toward the player, and when a collision occurs, the coin is destroyed, 2 is added to score.

 ---

 ## 🔠 Features

 - **Player Movement:** Use the keyboard to move the yellow circle horizontally across the canvas.
-- **Obstacle Generation:** green slimes appear dynamically and move toward the player.
+- **Points Generation:** gold coins appear dynamically and move toward the player.
-- **Collision Detection:** Destroy green slimes when they collide with the player.
+- **Collision Detection:** Destroy coin when they collide with the player.
-- **Gameplay Limit:** 5 seconds delay between slime spawn.
+- **Gameplay Limit:** 5 seconds delay between coin spawn.
+- **Infinite Generation:** Path and map are infinitely generated.

 ---

 ## 📚 How to Play

-1. Use the **arrow keys** keys to move the yellow circle.
+1. Use the **arrow keys** keys to move the running baby.
-2. Avoid or collide with the black boxes as they approach.
-3. Destroy black boxes by making contact with them.
+2. Destroy coins by making contact with them.

 ---